Aboele13/CompleteW101Gear/README.md

 TODO:

-- python:
-    - make everything run faster (use sets instead of lists, faster algorithms, multithread)
+- run everything and update github csvs

-- use wiki crit calculator for fun
+- use wiki crit calculator for fun (create csv with enemy crit stats by world?)

 - function to acknowledge enchantment item cards (called on set) (must be beneficial (level check))